svelte-society/sveltesociety.dev-legacy/README.md

 # Svelte Society Site

 This repository contains the source code for the Svelte Society website.
 It is comprised of a couple of different pieces that are important to understand when contributing.
-TODO: Fill this in

 Technologies used:
 * Routify